alexharri/website/posts/webgl-gradients.md

 There are different sampler types for different value types: `isampler` for signed integers, `usampler` for unsigned integers, and `sampler` for floats.
 Our image texture contains floats so we'll use the unprefixed `sampler`.

 Samplers also have dimensionality.
 You can have 1D, 2D or 3D samplers.
 Since we'll be reading from a 2D image texture, we'll use a `sampler2D`.
-If you were reading signed integers from a 3D texture, you'd use a `usampler3D`.
+If you were reading unsigned integers from a 3D texture, you'd use a `usampler3D`.

 In our shader, we'll declare our sampler via a uniform.
 I'll name it <Gl>u_gradient</Gl>: